ashwintantri/rememberIT/README.md

-# reformIT
+# rememberIT
 MEHN stack based web application.
-A simple web application to store your ideas about the new features and technologies to be added in a smartphone which is set for future release.
+A simple web application which works like a diary and can be used to preserve your thoughts so that you can revisit them at a later time.
 Implemented using MongoDB,express.js,handlebars and node.js.